Michigan: My Comfort Zone

 So when the call came a couple weeks ago with the potential to change our lives, I just kind of ignored it.
 Yeah, there was a nagging sense of dread in the back of my mind, but I just kind of ignored that, too.

 On the other end of the phone was one of my husband’s former colleagues, who had just moved out west to embark upon a new job at The Company.
-Because there are nondisclosures involved — and because I’m currently shackled to the ideals of a public-teacher persona — I have to use pseudonyms for now.
-Sorry.
-Maybe at some point we’ll be free from all that, but for now my husband is Al and my daughter is Peaches (a nickname I actually use for her).
+Because there are nondisclosures involved, I have to use pseudonyms for now.
+Maybe at some point we’ll be free from all that, but for now my husband is Al and my daughter is Baby V.

 Former Colleague wanted to know if Al might consider a job with The Company.
 Of course, this would entail moving from Michigan to California, most likely within the next few months.
 “I know you have a family,” he said, “so I almost didn’t even want to ask.
 This will be a big decision.”